davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 [could be clever, loading the next one as its container gets close to the viewport, but is far enough away to allow time for the load to complete on a mobile network?...]

 Interactive metrics: first interactive vs consistently interactive.
 Showing lots before first interactive can be frustrating: you're showing the user lots of lovely toys they can't play with yet.
-Kind of a victim of own success in getting the time to first meaningful paint down so sucessfully
+Kind of a victim of own success in getting the time to first meaningful paint down so successfully

 iPhones have maintained lightening fast rendering: e.g. all JS & CSS [for what site?] downloaded at 3s desktop, 5s iPhone, low end 20s Android.